astral-sh/ruff/crates/ruff_python_formatter/README.md

 cargo run --bin ruff_dev -- check-formatter-stability crates/ruff/resources/test/cpython
 ```

-TODO(konstin): The CPython checks needs to be integrated into the CI.

 It is also possible large number of repositories using ruff.
-This dataset is large (~60GB), so we only do this occasionally:
+This dataset is large (~60GB), so we
+only do this occasionally:

 ```shell
 curl https://raw.githubusercontent.com/akx/ruff-usage-aggregate/master/data/known-github-tomls.jsonl > github_search.jsonl